Is CBD oil legal in France?

-Its cannabis regulation, however, remains rather confusing.
+French cannabis regulation, however, remains rather confusing.

 We can safely say that France is a good place to sell and buy CBD products, but as always there are some obstacles you have to watch out for.

 One of the first and crucial things to mention is the strict difference between cannabis plants, namely marijuana, and hemp.
-The difference is significant in french law.
+The difference is significant in French law.

 It is technically speaking the same plant – Cannabis Sativa.
 Still, the regulations treat them differently based on the content of THC – the psychoactive element of cannabis that causes the “high” feeling.